- £470 per week

 The village green has giant sycamore and lime trees and stone built cottages which surround the green date back to the 1750’s.
 The green is overlooked by the village inn and it hosts an annual charity cricket match against the stars of Emmerdale.
 Quoits add to the typical village scene in the summer.

 Entrance: Hallway, coat and boot storage, chest of drawers.

 Kitchen/Dining room: Electric oven, grill, hob, fridge/freezer, microwave, dishwasher, dining table and chairs, dresser.

 Utility Room: Washing machine, coat and boot storage, washbasin, stable door to garden.

 Garage: Secure storage for bikes, covered clothes lines for outdoor clothes.

 Lounge: Comfortable seating, electric rise assist recliner chair, TV with Freeview, coffee table, feature stone fireplace with electric flame effect fire, bookcase, French door leading into the conservatory.

 Conservatory: Comfortable seating, coffee table, ramped access to garden.

 Bedroom 1: Zip and Link beds (can be King-size or twin, fitted wardrobes, chest of drawers, TV with Freeview, French door leading into the conservatory.
 TV with Freeview.

-En suite: Bath with grab rail, washbasin, toilet with grab rails, bidet, motion sensor lighting.
+En suite: Bath with grab rail, washbasin, toilet with grab rails, walk in shower with folding seat, bidet, motion sensor lighting.